One of the worst things that can happen to you as a business owner is to break the law.

 - Compensation Disclosure

-- Financial Disclaimers (if your website provides financial content)
+- Financial Disclaimers (e.g. if your website provides money-making information)

 - Refund Policy (if you sell products or services online)

-- Audio/Video Terms (e.g. if you provide users with access to downloadable media on your site)
+- Use Of Media (if you provide users with access to downloadable videos or audio files on your site)

 Types Of Disclosure Pages